Calaway Park: Developmental struggles

 Nine land owners filed a motion in the Alberta Appeal Court in mid-July, seeking permission to challenge the ruling on the grounds that council acted contrary to both a local by-law and the Calgary regional plan, didn't adequately explain its decision, and overstepped its powers by attaching conditions.

 Without the ability to ask the Alberta Planning Board (APB) themselves, the Springbank Action Group (SAG) asked in February 1981 that the Calgary Regional Planning Commission or Rocky View school board refer the matter to the APB, using recent legislation that allowed it to settle the situation.
 Once either organisation had brought the matter to the APB, the SAG would take over from them and represent the opposition.
 SAG would probably concede if the APB voted against them, but would be able to appeal the ruling in the courts should the APB rule against the park.

 With its major challenges out of the way, Flintstone Fun Park changed its name to Calaway Park, and was under development by January 1982.
 The new name is a reference to the park's location away from the city of Calgary, combining the 'Cal' from the nearby city's name with the word 'away'.

 Bill Copithorne, the sole dissenting vote in the Municipal District's initial approval, was now the Rocky View reeve.
 Talking at an 11 January 1982, town hall meeting organized by the new citizen's group Partners in Progress, Copithorne warned that further development would be inevitable along the Trans-Canada Highway corridor.
 He called for a new general plan to ensure that further additions would be "high-class".
 A proposed commercial strip would include a motel and RV campground.
 The director of the Calgary Regional Planning Commission disagreed with Copithorne's statement of "inevitability"; a hearing on the motel and campground were scheduled for 22 January.
 Rocky View's planning director noted that a commercial zone might not happen, and commercial development in Springbank might happen away from the highway as well.
 Simultaneously, Municipal Affairs Minister Marvin Moore was considering further Municipal District representation for the Springbank and Bearspaw areas, a request triggered by residents after high population growth.

 Area resident Mary Luzi asked the area government to block the creation of a 31-metre-high rollercoaster; this was unsuccessful.
 McAfee, who lived a "half-mile away" from the park site, admitted he would be displeased if he could see a corkscrew roller coaster from his house.
 The coaster was painted in earth tones, to blend in with the foothills.
 Said Luzi: "What does that do when there are still purple and red roofs, along with oranges, yellows and blues?"
-Trees, bushes, and landscaping were to block the sitelines.
+Trees, bushes, and landscaping were to block the lines of sight.